How soon can I expect to hear about my submission?

 Do you give feedback?

-We rarely give feedback due to the volume of submissions we receive.
+We rarely give feedback due to the volume of submissions we receive, but if a poem is close and doesn’t make the cut, we try and give a bit of feedback on why.
 We’ll ask for a resubmission if we see things we liked in a poem, but it wasn’t quite right for us at this time.
 This happens a lot with poems for the wrong season.
 We like to encourage emerging poets.
 It’s a tough business when you’re starting out.
 Let us know in your cover letter if this is your first submission to a poetry journal.

 Hey, how come you’re closed to submissions?
 You haven’t reached the close date yet for the issue.